sagemath/trac_to_gh/Issue 7649.md

 # Issue 7649: improve documentation (etc) of totallyreal_rel

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7649

 Original creator: was